apache/couchdb-nano/README.md

   JSON parsed body, binary for non JSON responses.
 * `header` - The HTTP _response header_ from CouchDB, if no error.

-The documentation will now follow the *Promises* style.
+The documentation will follow the *async/await* style.

 ------------------